bgoonz/gists-revamp/_CURRENT/7c605d2f/knex-docs.md

 `column.references(column)`

-Sets the "column" that the current column references as a foreign key. "column" can either be "." syntax, or just the column name followed up with a call to inTable to specify the table.
+Sets the “column” that the current column references as a foreign key. “column” can either be “.” syntax, or just the column name followed up with a call to inTable to specify the table.

 **inTable**